How to Stay Cool and Dry While Camping

 Try a Hammock

-Sleeping in a hammock is pure bliss.
+Sleeping in a backpacking hammock is pure bliss.
 The best place to get complete air circulation is lying in a hammock in the shade.
 However, if temperatures drop at night, it could get chilly.
 Make sure you buy a hammock for sleeping and not lounging.
 A great sleeping hammock provides plenty of stretchy fabric to recline in but is also durable and light.
 You can also put up a tarp in case it starts to rain while you’re sleeping.

 Shower in Cold Water Before Bedtime